Kozubowicz/JavaScriptSite/public/Projects/Project 7 quiz/README.md

-Quiz aplication downloading set of questions from questions.txt file 4 posibles answer and indicator to right answer.
-On the end of working it present pop-up modal window with score, after close restarting aplication.
+Quiz aplication download set of questions from questions.txt file, 4 posibles answer and indicator to right answer.
+On the end of working it presents pop-up modal window with score, after closing aplication restarts.